tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 When you run into issues with your Azure Virtual Desktop (AVD) environment, there will periodically be troubleshooting tips at the end of the current exercise.
 If the issues are not directly addressed, please feel free to reach out to your instructor or teacher.

-Also, review the please see the article [AVD troubleshooting article](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-overview).
-Part of the article will also cover the steps covered in [Exercise 8](#exercise-8-setup-monitoring-for-avd) that can be used to help diagnose an issue you're running into.
+Review the article, [Troubleshooting overview, feedback, and support for Azure Virtual Desktop](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-overview).
+Part of the article will cover steps used in [Exercise 8](#exercise-8-setup-monitoring-for-avd) and can help diagnose issues you may encounter.

->**Please note**: The change from Windows Virtual Desktop (WVD) to Azure Virtual Desktop (AVD) is recent and some resources do not yet reflect the change.
+>**Important!
+Please note**: The change from Windows Virtual Desktop (WVD) to Azure Virtual Desktop (AVD) is recent, and some resources do not yet reflect the change.
 As a result, some images may be slightly different.
 WVD and AVD are interchangeable, and we will update our documents once the transition is complete.

 ## Exercise 1: Configuring Azure AD Connect with AD DS